DzoniCodec06/Door-Lock-Arduino/README.md

 ## Changing password
 By clicking on `#` button it will print change password on screen.
 Then you need to enter new password and you can use it later.
 It has one bug and it's when you want to change password, after you enter 4 characters, you will need te press any character on the end to apply password.
-I will figure it out how to remove that bug, so when you enter 4 characters instantly to save that password.
+I will figure it out how to remove that bug, so when you enter 4 characters, it will instantly save that password.
 ## Wire connections

 *I need to attach image*